-As we continue to self-quarantine, one way to get beyond where we live is by reading.
-Below are some faculty recommendations for books that will take you out of your home and away from your assigned reading!
+One way to get beyond where we live is by reading.
+Below are some faculty and student recommendations for books that will take you out of your home and away from your assigned reading!

 What are you reading?
 Please email Associate Dean Rodger Citron and he will add your recommendation to the list.

 Born to survivalists in the mountains of Idaho, Tara Westover was 17-years old the first time she set foot in a classroom.
 Her family was so isolated from mainstream society that there was no one to ensure the children received an education – and no one to intervene when one of Tara’s older brothers became violent.
 When another brother got himself into college, Tara decided to try a new kind of life.
 Her quest for knowledge transformed her, taking her over oceans and across continents to Harvard and then Cambridge University.
 Only then would she wonder if she’d traveled too far, if there was still a way home.
 I found this coming-of-age memoir very inspiring.

 Shannon Keown - Eleanor Oliphant is Completely Fine by Gail Honeyman

 Eleanor Oliphant is Completely Fine, the 2017 debut novel of Gail Honeyman, won the 2017 Costa Debut Novel Award.
 The novel tells the story of a 29-year-old social misfit with a traumatic past who becomes enamored of a singer with whom, she believes, she is destined to be.

 Professor Sharon Pocock - Go, Went, Gone by Jenny Erpenbeck